-Narrow, uneven, and muddy paths along the top of the cliff trail made it treacherous to overtake so I held back cruised along at 6-minute mile pace and enjoyed the surroundings.
+Narrow, uneven, and muddy paths along the cliff trail made it treacherous to overtake so I held back cruised along at 6-minute mile pace and enjoyed the surroundings.

 We followed the cliff top trail and rough tracks back to Bray enjoying stunning and dramatic views of the Irish sea, it was an awesome experience.

 I needed to keep focus with added obstacles created by the recent fine Irish weather of rain and snow.

 Giant puddles along the path made it slippery and the ground was made more challenging by the 1000 or so runners before me.